shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

-Install the ROS and packages (Burger and Waffle)
+Install ROS and packages (Burger and Waffle)
 ------------------------------------------------

 ..
 WARNING:: The following contents correspond to ``TurtleBot``'s SBC (your Raspberry Pi or Intel® Joule™) which TurtleBot's main computer.
-You should never apply the following to your Remote PC (your desktop or laptop PC).
+You should never apply the following to your Remote PC (your desktop PC or laptop).

 ..
 NOTE:: It takes about 2 hours to install the following ROS and TurtleBot3 related packages.
 This depends on your network environment.